specialprocedures/semnet/README.md

 ## Features

 - **Scikit-learn style API** - Familiar fit/transform interface for ML practitioners
+- **Custom embeddings support** - Use your own pre-computed embeddings or any embedding model
 - **Multiple embedding models** - Support for any SentenceTransformer model
 - **Configurable similarity thresholds** - Control how strict the deduplication is
 - **Weighted documents** - Give more importance to certain documents when choosing representatives